The New 12-Sided £1 Coin

 As a leading innovator of currency processing solutions, we were in consultation with the Royal Mint to ensure our coin machines were ready to accept this new coin well in advance of it being put into circulation.

 For organisations that want to replace their equipment, we have a range of machines that offer fast and efficient coin sorting and counting.
 From the compact JetSort 1000, ideal for smaller operations, to the JetSort LX, with processing speeds of up to 4,100 coins per minute, our machines all offer 99.995% accuracy, utilising the industry's only exact-stop technology.
 View the full range here.
-As the UK currency changes, customers can rely on us to provide upgradeable, reliable coin processing solutions that are ready for the future.
+As currency in the UK changes, customers can rely on us to provide upgradeable, reliable coin processing solutions that are ready for the future.

 Why the £1 coin was replaced